Command line interface¶

-- This command resets the entire network object directory, i.e. all rooms and computers are removed.
+This command resets the entire network object directory, i.e. all locations and computers are removed.
 This operation is particularly useful before any automated import.

 This command outputs the complete network object directory as a flat table.
 Each property such as object UID, type or name is displayed as a separate column.

 export <FILE> [location <LOCATION>] [format <FORMAT-STRING-WITH-VARIABLES>]

-- This command can be used to export either the complete network object dictionary or only the specified room to a text file.
-The formatting can be controlled via a format string and the variables it contains, so that, for example, a CSV file can be generated.
+This command can be used to export either the complete network object dictionary or only the specified location to a text file.
+The formatting can be controlled via a format string with variables inside.
+This allows to generate CSV file easily.
 Valid variables are

-- This command can be used to import a text file into the network object directory.
-The processing of the input data can be controlled via a format string or a regular expression and contained variables.
-This way both CSV files and otherwise structured data can be imported.
+This command can be used to import a text file into the network object directory.
+The processing of the input data can be controlled via a format string or a regular expression with variables inside.
+This way both CSV files and other types of structured data can be imported.
 Valid variables are

 This command prints the complete network object directory as a formatted list.
 Unlike the

-dumpcommand, the hierarchy of rooms and computers is represented by appropriate formatting.
+dumpcommand, the hierarchy of locations and computers is represented by appropriate formatting.

-- This command removes the specified object from the directory.
+This command removes the specified object from the directory.
 OBJECT can be specified by name or UUID.
 Removing a location will also remove all related computers.

 remoteaccess module provides functions for a graphical remote access to computers.
 These are the same function that can be accessed from the Veyon Master.
-For example, the function provided by the command line tool can be used to create a program shortcut for direct access to a particular computer.
+The function provided by the command line tool can be used for example to create an program shortcut for direct access to a specific computer.